arcusis/ims-legal-v3/docs/cloud/03-tos.md

-IMS - Cloud and its affiliates (“IMS - Cloud“, “we“, “our“, “Company”) welcome you (the “Customer(s)”, or “you”) to our website at https://cloud.ims-network.net (the “Site”).
-Our Site offers basic information regarding the Company, technology and services.
-In addition Customers with log-in user name and password can access our web based Products and Services (as defined below) through our Site.
-Each of the Site’s Customers may use it in accordance with the terms and conditions hereunder.
-1. Acceptance of the Terms
-By entering, connecting to, accessing or using the Site and/or using any of the Products and Services (as defined below), you acknowledge that you have read and understood the following terms of use, including the terms of our Privacy Policy, AUP and SLA (collectively, the “Terms“) and you agree to be bound by them and to comply with all applicable laws and regulations regarding your use of the Site and/or the Products and Services and you acknowledge that these Terms constitute a binding and enforceable legal contract between IMS - Cloud and you.
-IF YOU DO NOT AGREE TO THESE TERMS, PLEASE DO NOT ENTER TO, CONNECT TO, ACCESS OR USE THE SITE AND/OR ANY OF THE PRODUCTS AND SERVICES.
-1. The Site
-The Site provides comprehensive information regarding IMS - Cloud, the Products and Services and resources such as Q&A, and may include any other content related thereto such as contact information, videos, text, logos, button icons, images, data compilations, links, other specialized content, technical data, documentation, know-how, specifications materials, designs, data, the “look and feel” of the Site, algorithms, source and object code, interface, GUI, interactive features related graphics, illustrations, drawings, animations, and other features obtained from or through the Site (collectively, the “Content”).
-THE CONTENT ON THE SITE, INCLUDING ANY INFORMATION, MATERIALS AND DATA, IS MADE AVAILABLE FOR PERSONAL USE ONLY.
-ALL RIGHTS IN AND TO THE CONTENT AVAILABLE ON THE SITE ARE RESERVED TO IMS - Cloud.
-TO THE EXTENT LEGALLY PERMISSIBLE, THE SITE AND THE CONTENT AVAILABLE THEREIN ARE PROVIDED ON AN “AS IS” BASIS.
-IMS - Cloud WILL NOT BE LIABLE FOR ANY DAMAGES OR LOSS, INCURRED BY YOU OR ANY OTHER PERSON AS A RESULT OF OR IN CONNECTION WITH YOUR USE OF THE SITE AND/OR SERVICES AND/OR THE CONTENT AVAILABLE THEREIN.
-YOUR USE OF THE SITE AND/OR THE CONTENT AND/OR THE SERVICES IS ENTIRELY AT YOUR OWN RISK.
-1. The Products and Services
-Subject and pursuant to the Terms, Privacy Policy, SLA and the AUP, IMS - Cloud shall provide the Customer(s) with such products and services, including, without limitation, a low-cost, low-maintenance, high-performance cloud infrastructure services, such as Cloud Servers, Cloud Web Hosting, CDN, DNS and more (the “Products and Services“).
-1. Registration and Customer Account
-You do not need to have an account in order to use the Site.
-However, in order to access the Products and Services through the Site you must have an account with log-in credentials.
-In order to use the Products and Services, you must register and create an account (the “Account“).
-Registration can be done by completing the sign-up and registration process in the Site which requires you to provide the Company your full name, e-mail address, user name, password or any other information as IMS - Cloud may deem fit from time to time.
-Registration may also be done by submitting the Company with a signed Order From.
-Your Account is password protected.
-In order to protect the security of your personal information available on your Account to the greatest extent possible, you must safeguard and not disclose your Account log-in details and you must supervise the use of such Account.
-You must provide accurate and complete information when creating an Account and you agree to not misrepresent your identity or your Account information.
-You agree to keep your Account information up to date and accurate.
-You are solely and fully responsible for maintaining the confidentiality of the password and Account and for all activities that occur under your Account.
-If we in good faith believe you have created an Account impersonating another person such Account may expose you to civil and/or criminal liability.
-You may not assign or transfer your rights or delegate your obligations under the Account without the prior written consent of IMS - Cloud.
-You must notify us immediately of any unauthorized use of your Account or any other breach of security and in such events you must change your password immediately via the settings in the Site or contact our technical support.
-We cannot and will not be liable for any loss or damage arising from any failure of yours to comply with these Terms, i.e., if someone else accesses your Account through the registration information he/she has obtained from you or through a violation by you of these Terms, or for any unauthorized use of your password or Account or any other breach of security.
-If you wish to either change your username or password to log-in to the Products and Services, or cancel and remove your Account, please send us an e-mail of your request to: support@IMS - Cloud.com.
-CANCELING YOUR ACCOUNT, FOR ANY REASON, MAY CAUSE THE LOSS OF CERTAIN INFORMATION AND DATA THAT WERE STORED IN YOUR ACCOUNT AND/OR INFORMATION YOU PROVIDED US.
-WE DO NOT ACCEPT ANY LIABILITY FOR SUCH LOSS.
 1. Payment
 The Customer(s) shall pay the Company with such Fees detailed and set forth in the Site and/or the Order Form available at: www.IMS - Cloud.com.
 The payment for the Fees shall be available only by credit card or standing order.
 We may add or change payment methods at our sole discretion.If charges are processed in a currency which is not the same currency as published, the conversion rate of the first invoice will be defined as the minimum conversion rate of all future invoices.
 All Israeli local customer(s) will be charged in local ILS currency according to Bank Leumi’s exchange rate for checks / transfers – sell.
 Despite the above, the exchange rate will not decrease from 3.70 ILS to 1.00 US$ and will not exceed 4.30 ILS to 1.00 ILS, plus applicable local Israel Value-Added Tax.
 On all the above, will be added 2% of the invoice amount, for an administration fee.
 Products and Services are billed automatically on a monthly recurring basis.
 If you were approved for a free trial or any promotional offers, you are hereby notified that upon expiration date of such trial or promotion your services will be deemed chargeable unless you terminate all active servers or services from your account.